OUR HISTORY

 Solar Panels on the Shower trailer by OUC

-In early 2020, the Orlando Utilities Commission donated the funds to have solar panels installed on the shower trailer!
-This now allows SALT Outreach to potentially take the shower trailer anywhere as we don't need to plug into electricity or a water supply.
+In early 2020, the Orlando Utilities Commission (OUC) donated the funds to have solar panels installed on the shower trailer.
+This allowed SALT Outreach to take the shower trailer anywhere without the need to plug into electricity or a water supply.

 The Pandemic Begins